 - spinal cord injury

 Perceived ejaculate volume reduction (PEVR) means you release less semen than you once did.
-PEVR is a common type of ejaculatory dysfunction in men.
+PEVR is a of ejaculatory dysfunction in men.

 PEVR can be a side effect of treatment for cancer and other conditions.
 Or it may be a sign of a problem with male hormone production.
 PEVR typically occurs alongside other problems with ejaculation and erection.